idfyed/sample-node-app/README.md

 ## Application structure
 The application in it self if a fairly straight forward web application based on the [Express](http://expressjs.com) web application framework.
 The [Jade](http://jade-lang.com) templating system to render html.
 From a Diglias integration point of view there are really three source files that is of interest:

--  `routes/index.js` - This is where the application specific logics are implemented as a set of URL handlers that communiate with the Diglias server trough the users browser.
+*  `routes/index.js` - This is where the application specific logics are implemented as a set of URL handlers that communiate with the Diglias server trough the users browser.
--  `diglias.js` - A helper module that manages some of the API specific tasks.
+*  `diglias-conf.json` - configuration data related to Diglais.
--  `diglias-conf.json` - configuration data related to Diglais.
+*  `./eapi-client` - A separate npm package with a module that implements some of the API specific logics, this package can be extracted and reused in real world integration implementations.

 ## Contact and feedback
 Any questions, or feedback on the code or Diglias in general?